The-mandemOS-boys/MandemOS-Server--Hecate-/README.md

 3. It will commit code into your repo automatically

 This is the base of a fully interactive coding bot.
 Expand with AI core or Discord input.

+### LLM Overlay

+To enable natural language replies, set the `OPENAI_API_KEY` environment variable and use the `ask:` prefix when talking to the Flask server.
+Hecate will forward your prompt to the configured LLM and return its response.